How Long Do Hot Tub Covers Last?

 The quality of the hot tub cover

-Clearly, a well-made cover will last longer than a poor-quality one but that is hardly rocket science to work out.
+A well-made cover will last longer than a poor-quality one but that is hardly rocket science.

 When to replace and where to buy a new hot tub cover